saf-dmitry/taskpaper-mode/README.md

 - Carsten Dominik, Bastien Guerry and other Org mode developers for creating and maintaining [Org mode][emacs-orgmode] for Emacs, from which ideas and implementation I borrowed liberally;

-- Stephen Berman and Stefan Monnier for writing the original version of [adaptive-wrap.el][emacs-adaptive-wrap].
+- Stephen Berman and Stefan Monnier for creating and maintaining [adaptive-wrap][emacs-adaptive-wrap].

 # Bugs